iotaledger/iota-wiki/internal/learn/future/tokenisation-framework/evolution_of_dust_protection.md

 Try to remember this very important rule as it makes sending amounts under 1 Mi very tricky!

 To understand why this is tricky, let's look at an example where I try to send 10i to an address that already contains 5 Mi.
 You may assume that you could add 10i to that 5 Mi, so that you have a total of 5.00001 Mi, which respects the basic dust protection rule.
 But no!

 Each UTXO is actually a self-contained pot, which only contains the output from a transaction.
 And in this case that pot would only contain the 10i you sent (ie the output of that transaction).
 So, as the UTXO only contains 10i, you have broken the dust protection rule.
 (You may need to re-read that a few times to understand it properly)

 To overcome this problem, a special UTXO called a "dust allowance output" was introduced.
-Users could now lock 1- 10 Mi on a dust allowance output, and could then receive up to 10 dust-UTXOs per Mi deposited, on the associated address. eg I create a dust allowance output with 2 Mi locked on Address A. You can now send up to 20 dust transactions (a dust transaction is anything under 1 Mi) to Address A.
+Users could now lock 1- 10 Mi on a dust allowance output, and could then receive up to 10 dust UTXOs per Mi deposited, on the associated address. eg I create a dust allowance output with 2 Mi locked on Address A. You can now send up to 20 dust transactions (a dust transaction is anything under 1 Mi) to Address A.
 Users can also sweep the dust UTXOs - this means combining multiple dust UTXOs into a single UTXO (eg 1i + 1i + 1i -> 3i on 1 UTXO).
 This frees up spare UTXOs on your dust-enabled address.